asangamanage/funnodejs/README.md

 # funnodejs
 Nodejs app with swig templating
--- Use supervisor for auto reload functionality.
+-- Use node-dev for auto reload functionality.

 This app renders a page with a link to url you pass in.